 La Grande 3 & 4 - Canada

-During the last year Hydro-Quebec has awarded two contracts to ANDRITZ HYDRO for modernization works at the James Bay Project in Canada.
+2015 Hydro-Quebec has awarded two contracts to ANDRITZ HYDRO for the mordernization works at the James Bay project in Canada.

 Initiated by Hydro-Quebec and the Quebec government in the 1970s, and located between James Bay and Labrador on the La Grande River in Northwestern Quebec Canada, it is one of the largest hydroelectric systems in the world with a total capacity of more than 16,000 MW.
 Eight hydropower stations generate an average of 83 TWh a year, allowing pollution-free production of a significant portion of Quebec’s electricity.
 After more than 30 years’ of operation the need to exchange parts of the secondary systems has arisen.